 Camp North End is way more than a patio, it’s bustling hub featuring 76 acres of outdoor space, art, curated retailers, and yes, food!

-I highly recommend carving out a couple hours to walk around and explore the campus, and then start or end your adventure with a bite and a beverage.
+I highly recommend carving out a couple hours to walk around and explore the campus of Charlotte’s newest hot spot, and then start or end your adventure with a bite and a beverage.
 Camp North End also hosts special events, pop ups, markets and live music, so check out their website and social media to see what’s coming up!

 For food and drink options, Camp North End is home to four different outdoor food stalls, a full service restaurant, brewery, coffee shop, speciality food retailers and mobile bars:

 - Plant Joy: locally sourced, Mediterranean influenced and inspired vegan cuisine

 - La Caseta: Latin street food celebrating community and made with family recipes

 - Saru by Bow Ramen: An authentic Nagahama style Tonkotsu ramen shop with five varieties of pork bone broth ramen. (and a vegetarian option too!)

 - Bleu Barn North End: The popular farm to table food truck now has a permanent location serving seasonal burgers, sandwiches and salads made with local North Carolina ingredients.

 - Leah & Louise: A juke joint owned by James Beard nominated Chef Greg Collier and his wife, Subrina, serving modern interpretations of Southern classics from the Mississippi River Valley foodways.
 They have a small front patio that overlooks the Mount District and it’s fun to watch the action while you eat.